Laogeodritt/quasselflask/README.md

 In order to use Quasselflask, you need to prepare the database and database server.
 This should not affect Quassel's operation at all nor change your data.
 However, **you should always keep backups in case something happens**.
 Things can go wrong.

+We need to do a couple things to prepare everything.
+Some things are specific to your database and must be done using your own tools (manually or using any tools you already use for postgresql if you're a sysadmin); others can be done automatically through a QuasselFlask command.

+Specifically, we will need to:

+1. Create a postgreSQL user with the appropriate permissions, so QuasselFlask can log into the server;
+2. Enable the PostgreSQL trigram extension, used for creating searchable indices;
-We need to do three things: create a postgresql user with appropriate permissions; set up Quasselflask tables and initial user; and create indexes in the database that allow our searches to be faster (quassel itself doesn't search like this so it doesn't make these indices).
+3. *Later*, after installing Quasselflask, create the indices in the database that speed up Quasselflask searches (quassel itself never searches using these criteria, so it doesn't make these particular indices);
+4. *Later*, after installing Quasselflask, set up the Quasselflask tables and initial user.

  The instructions below assume you are root on a Linux system with postgresql; **or** that you have shell access to the Linux system running postgresql, and you can use the `psql` utility with sufficient permissions to manage users and your Quassel database.

 If you have a control panel or something else to manage your postgresql database, then you should find out how to do the below steps using your system.